danielle-teagarden/danielle-teagarden/README.md

 All projects prioritize **accessibility** and follow open-source principles, creating tools we'd want to exist in the world.

+**Speaking & Teaching:** Guest lectures on copyright law and legal technology, with a focus on making complex concepts accessible through interactive presentations.

 **Core Focus:**
 - 🛠️ **Open Legal Tools** - Building accessible technology for legal exploration and navigation
 - ⚖️ **Workflow Optimization** - Reducing friction in legal processes through thoughtful technology